Evangelion-Amor/2024.11.26-interview/README.md

 # 2024.11.26-interview
 This project is for recognizing the degree level that some of the degree expression in resumes indicates.
+Contains visualization of the degree level distribution in source data.

 Code: Degree recognition code.ipynb

 Source data: 数据工程师 试题 - 识别degree - 数据-工作表1.csv

 Result: Result.csv

 Visualization picture: Visualization.jpg

 # Software